JMU-Wearable-Computing/haptic-glove/README.md

 #### Setting up Python
 This assumes that you already have Python installed and can successfully run a Python script.
 1. Clone this repository (glove-V2) to your local computer
-2. Open the repository in your preffered IDE (PyCharm is recommended)
+2. Open the repository in your preferred IDE (PyCharm is recommended)
 3. Congrats!
 Python is now ready for use with the haptic glove.

 #### Example Use